CMclarty/Callyverse_documentation/readme.md

 **Solution**: Researched and setup DynDNS service to automatically update Cloudlfare records on a regular basis

 **Challenge**: Full raid backup of every file was cost-prohibitive
-**Solution**: Seperated physical hard drives into two seperate arrays depending on the redundancy requirements
+**Solution**: Separated physical hard drives into two separate arrays depending on the redundancy requirements

 **Challenge**: I was struggling to find a reliable and consistent form of health checks for the system.
 All open source options didn't quite gel for my use-case
 **Solution**: Used AI tools to help develop a bash script to send automated health checks and statistics to my Discord on a daily basis